ccallawa/alyvix_doc/alyvix_designer/designer_interface_overview.rst

 and ``Break: Yes``.

-And since we have yet to select any screen capture elements, the element tree has only a single root node marked :guilabel:`S` along with a thumbnail of the screen capture.
+And since we have yet to select any screen capture elements, the element tree has only a single root element marked :guilabel:`S` along with a thumbnail of the screen capture.

 To add a visual element to the tree, press :guilabel:`EDIT` in the bottom right hand of the Designer panel.
 This will return us to the screen capture with the guide lines.